 There are guitars out there for much less than $200, but they are almost always a bad idea.
 It will make you more likely to give up the guitar before you even get going if the guitar won’t stay in tune.

-Super cheap guitars are hard to tune and lose their tuning very quickly.
+Super cheap guitars are hard to tune and lose their tuning very quickly (Question: How hard is it to learn guitar compared to piano?).
 That can be very aggravating for a beginner.
 Plus, they don’t sound good.
 It can be very discouraging if you learn quickly and play well, but your guitar still sounds terrible.

 Once you have been playing for 6 months, chances are you will stick with the guitar forever.
 That is because you will have gotten past that difficult stage where you are memorizing chords and getting blisters on your fingers and will have moved onto the fun stage when you are learning your favorite songs, jamming with friends, or even writing your own tunes.
 At this stage, it is a good idea to buy a better guitar.